gaurav110601/jquery-formvalidation-listing/README.md

 # jQuery Form Validation

-A simple and lightweight jQuery-based form validation plugin to help you easily validate form inputs on the client side.
+A simple and lightweight jQuery-based form validation project with listing to help you easily validate form inputs on the client side.

 ## Demo